Pexers/CS-fundamentals/Infrastructure Architecture/Automation/Continuous Integration & Deployment.md

 - _Permanent Agent_:
 - _Cloud Agent_:

+Specifications to consider when setting up Jenkins Slaves Cloud Agents:
+- The node CPU/memory.
+- The Docker image the slave agent will be based on and what libraries the job builds will need.
+- Cloud permissions.
+Does the job communicate with other cloud services?
+- What network security group will be assigned, in case we want to restrict the slave's network traffic.
+- Logging configuration, what will be their destination?

 #### Pipeline syntax
 A Pipeline can be created in one of the following ways:
 - Through Blue Ocean: after setting up a Pipeline project in Blue Ocean, the Blue Ocean UI helps you write the Pipeline's Jenkinsfile and commit it to source control.